isc-projects/stork/doc/install.rst

 `--skip-tls-cert-verification` flag or `STORK_AGENT_SKIP_TLS_CERT_VERIFICATION` environment variable set to 1 to disable Kea certificate verification.

-The Kea CA accepts only requests signed with a valid certificate when the `cert-required` field is set to `true` in the Kea CA configuration file.
+The Kea CA accepts only requests signed with a trusted certificate when the `cert-required` parameter is set to `true` in the Kea CA configuration file.
 In this case, the Stork Agent must use the valid certificates (it cannot use self-signed certificates as created during Stork Agent registration).